Workshops folk and traditional dance with Elena

 • Introduction do dances of the folk ball (*)

-• Musicality: various subjects for dancers of various levels.
+• Musicality for dancers : various subjects for dancers of various levels.
 Quite flexible depending on the length of the workshop.

 Couple dances